DansDesigns/Chirp_Generator/README.md

 # Chirp_Generator
-Frequency Modulation Tool to generate beeps, chirps & computer noises
+Frequency Modulation Tool to generate beeps, chirps & computer noises.

+* can also be used to make ringtones, notifications alerts or sounds for computer games or any other media...

 <img width="1165" height="1166" alt="Screenshot from 2026-03-23 01-08-42" src="https://github.com/user-attachments/assets/c78d7b31-4c64-4bf1-83ff-fc44ce31d6cb" />

-* To install on Linux:
+To install on Linux:

-from terminal:
+* from terminal:
 ```
 git clone https://github.com/DansDesigns/Chirp_Generator.git